 Should You Accept the Insurance Company’s First Offer?

 Generally, no. Insurance companies know that accident victims are often financially stressed and may be desperate to regain their economic stability.
-Because of this, they may offer a lowball settlement amount and hope that you will take it.
+Because of this, they may offer a lowball settlement and hope you will accept it.

-Our car accident law firm can advise you on any offers you receive, and if a settlement does not meet your needs, we can continue to fight for fair compensation.
+Our car accident law firm in Denver can advise you on any offers you receive, and if a settlement does not meet your needs, we can continue to fight for fair compensation.

-Our goal is to compensate you for your current needs as well as those you can expect in the future (such as for long-term medical care or reduced earning capacity).
+Our goal is to get you compensated for your current needs as well as those you can expect in the future, such as for long-term medical care or reduced earning capacity.

 What if My Accident Claim Is Denied by the Insurance Company?

 It can be frustrating and stressful to receive a denial from the insurance company, but do not panic.
 A denial is simply one step in the process.
-The insurance company is required to give you a reason for denying your claim, and we can appeal the denial based on that reason.
+The insurance company must give you a reason for denying your claim, and we can appeal the denial based on that reason.

-For example, if they state that there is insufficient evidence for your claim, Matlin Injury Law will conduct further investigations to gather more evidence.
-If we believe that an insurance company denied your claim in bad faith, we will also fight against that.
+For example, if they state that there is insufficient evidence for your claim, our car accident lawyer near Denver, CO, will conduct further investigations to gather more evidence.
+If we believe an insurance company denied your claim in bad faith, we will fight it.

 At Matlin Injury Law, we recognize the profound impact that a motor vehicle accident can have on your life.
 Our goal is to alleviate the stress and financial burden that often accompany automobile accidents, especially when dealing with uncooperative insurance companies.

-Our Denver car accident attorneys are committed to representing injury victims with compassion.
-We offer free consultations and personalized case reviews, available over the phone or even at your hospital bedside if needed.
+Our Denver car accident lawyer is committed to representing you with compassion and strength.
+We offer free consultations and personalized case reviews, available by phone or at your hospital bedside if needed.

 With our legal team, you can trust that you’re getting the representation you deserve as you navigate your case and start rebuilding your life post-accident.
-Contact us today.
+Contact us today to schedule a free consultation and get the help you deserve.

 Tell us about your case